-50. Executive Deans and Executive Directors are accountable to the relevant Deputy Vice-Chancellor in terms of portfolios, to the Pro Vice-Chancellor and to the Vice-Chancellor and Principal.
+50. Executive Deans and Executive Directors are accountable to the relevant Deputy Vice-Chancellor in terms of portfolios, and to the Vice-Chancellor and Principal.

 MANAGEMENT EXECUTIVE COMMITTEE

 - 51. (1) The Management Executive Committee assists the Vice-Chancellor and Principal in the planning, management, administration, supervision and control of the University. - (2) The Management Executive Committee may delegate some of its functions but remains responsible and accountable for the performance and outcome of any delegated function.